Uncovering Social Network Activity Using Joint User and Topic Interaction: Experiments

-These measures can be used at a global level (for all users and all cascades), user-wise and/or cascade-wise, to evaluate model performance from different perspectives.
-We repeat each experiment $10$ times to get a model's empirical average behaviors.
+All the above mentioned measures can be used at a global level (for all users and cascades), user-wise, and/or cascade-wise, to evaluate model performance.
+Each experiment is run $10$ times to get a model's empirical average behavior.